echosenone/office2021/README.md

 ## Activation
 I recommend running activation after 180 days or if says it is not valid.

-So after is ready for activation, first install the renewal.
+So after its ready for activation, first install the renewal.
 If you are connected to internet after 180 days it will re-activate office.
 Then, its the final part.
 Activate Office!

 # Q: How do I install?